Your Mom Knew This Ingredient Was Bomb Before You Did

 As well as being great for your skin, ginger is the answer to some age-old hair woes.
 Ginger has thermal properties, which means that when in contact with the skin, it can feel like it’s heating up.
 When we experience hair loss or thinning, it can be caused by a lack of circulation.
 So, by applying a warming agent such as ginger, which increases circulation, it can help to stimulate the hair follicles, and encourage long, strong and healthy hair!
 Ginger also contains minerals, vitamins, and fatty acids that help strengthen and feed the hair.

 Use it raw: Fresh ginger works as a spot treatment.
 When you start to feel an uninvited visitor coming on, apply fresh ginger to the area and let it work its magic.

 Use it as an essential oil: Add ginger essential oil to your shampoo.
 A few drops in your shampoo will help stimulate your hair follicles, promoting growth, and also helping to keep dandruff at bay.

-Make a cellulite scrub: Combine two tablespoons of fresh, grated ginger with 1/4 cup of sugar, the juice of half of a lemon, and 4 tbsps of coconut oil, then work the scrub into your skin.
+Make a cellulite scrub: Combine two tablespoons of fresh, grated ginger with 1/4 cup of sugar and 4 tbsps of coconut oil, then work the scrub into your skin.
 As well as exfoliating, the mixture’s heat will encourage the breakdown of fatty deposits caused by cellulite.